Ceiridge/TABS-Multiplayer/README.md

 [![Video Tutorial](https://images.streamable.com/east/image/nvxd5_1.jpg?height=200)](https://streamable.com/nvxd5)
 # How To Install
+*Create a new issue or add me on Discord (Ceiridge#3057) for some installation help/general questions (Issues are preferred!).*

 **WARNING!
 UNINSTALL BEFORE UPDATING!!!**
 1. Close TABS
 1. Download the latest release zip and extract it in a new folder somewhere